EXCALIBUR: soil biodiversity in horticulture

 New soil bioinoculants will be evaluated for the three model crops of economic importance: tomato, apple and strawberry.
 These will be studied under both conventional and organic horticultural management.

-The Museum's role
+The Museum's role in Excalibur

 The Museum’s research teams will bring unique expertise to the project by applying cutting-edge sequencing technologies to characterize soil biodiversity and gain a better resolution of microbe plant interactions.
 Our botanical collections will be used to study the history of plant diseases.